heysokam/codegen.nim/readme.md

 ## Overview
 `codegen.nim` is a library for generating random, but syntactically valid, Nim code.
 It provides tools to create random code snippets that follow Nim's grammar rules.
-Useful for testing, fuzzing, and generating random code.
+Useful for fuzz-testing and stress-testing a nim compiler.

 ## Project Goals
 1. Generate valid Nim code that compiles correctly